xinyzhang9/friend-circles/README.md

 # friend-circles

 ## Description
-We are building a graph-like visulization of the real-time friend-circles of our users.
+We are building a graph-like visulization of the real-time friend circles.
+This app is implemented in MEAN stack and deployed with nginx.

 ## Live
 http://friends.xinyangzhang.com